-When I first moved to Austin, I remember walking into a yoga studio on the east side, seeing a Berkey and being very impressed.
+When I first moved to Austin, I remember walking into a yoga studio on the east side, seeing a Berkey water filter and being very impressed.

 Why did I move away from a Berkey?

 First, Leigh, the eco-genius heading up our Leaf Score content, gave mixed reviews after compiling her list of the best water filters.
 Leigh’s concern is that Berkey hasn’t taken the extra step of proving the efficiency of its filters with the major tests and certifications.
 The Berkey is not National Sanitation Foundation (NSF) certified and there seems to be a discrepancy between some of the company’s claims and independent lab tests.

 As a result, Leigh only gave the Berkey 1 leaf in her review.